ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 - virtualenv
 - pipenv
 tags:
-- Managing-Dependencies-With-Poetry
+- Managing dependencies with poetry
-description: Managing-Dependencies-With-Poetry
+description: Managing dependencies with poetry

 ---

-As many other fancy tools [poetry] is used to circumvent the well maintained package manager of your distribution and this is called "Dependency Management for Python" or as [python-poetry.org] describes: "Python packaging and dependency management made easy".
+Like many other fancy tools, [poetry] is used to bypass your distribution's well-maintained package manager, and it is called "Dependency Management for Python" or as [python-poetry.org] describes it: "Python packaging and dependency management made easy".

-Unlike [pipenv], [poetry] is not in Debian, so it has to be downloaded from an unsupervised location of the internet: [github] or [pypi].
+Unlike [pipenv], [poetry] is not included in Debian, so it must be downloaded from an unsupervised location on the Internet: [github] or [pypi].

 ## Installation

-We leave out the insecure curl method.
-In the [github] README you can read the warning "Be aware, however, that it will also install poetry's dependencies which might cause conflicts.
-"How can that be that a dependency manager needs to be afraid of conflicting dependencies?
-Isn't that the reason to use it in the first place.
-For me this reads more like prose not poetry.
+We omit the insecure curl method.
+In the [github] README you can read the warning "Be aware, however, that it will also install poetry's dependencies which may cause conflicts.
+"How is it that a dependency manager has to be afraid of conflicting dependencies?
+Isn't that the reason for using it in the first place?
+To me, this reads like prose, not poetry.
 Welcome to the new era of package "managers"!

 ```bash
 $ python3 -m pip install --user poetry